nejcd/pointcloud/README.md

-# PointClouds
+# PointCloud Python Package

 ## Overview

-Working with large point clouds that are saved in multiple files can be hard to work with.
-Main focus of Pointcloud Python Package is to help and speed up working with point clouds.
+Working with large point clouds that are saved in multiple files is annoying.
+There here is small Pointcloud Python Package to help and speed up work with point clouds.

 Main features: